 All these braids have at least some bicolor loops, since I originally took the photo for my bicolor loop magic post.

-Update: my new tutorial on color-linking in 7-loop flat braids includes the setup instructions for the two 9-loop braids below:
+Update: my new tutorial on color-linking in 7-loop flat braids includes the setup instructions for the two flat 9-loop braids below:

 9-loop square braid—abbreviated instructions